 DeleteAccountPolicyRequest |

 Container for the parameters to the DeleteAccountPolicy operation.
 Deletes a CloudWatch Logs account policy.
-This stops the policy from applying to all log groups or a subset of log groups in the account.
-Log-group level policies will still be in effect.
+This stops the account-wide policy from applying to log groups in the account.
+If you delete a data protection policy or subscription filter policy, any log-group level policies of those types remain in effect.
 To use this operation, you must be signed on with the correct permissions depending on the type of policy that you are deleting.

 |